genomicsclass/leanpub/manuscript/multiple_testing_exercises.md

 A>3.
 Suppose we need to run 8,793 statistical tests and we want to make the probability of a mistake very small, say 5%.
 Use the answer to Exercise 2 to determine how small we have to change the cutoff, previously 0.05, to lower our probability of at least one mistake to be 5%.
 A>
 A>
 A>    The following exercises should help you understand the concept of an error controlling procedure.
 You can think of it as defining a set of instructions, such as "reject all the null hypothesis for which p-values < 0.0001" or "reject the null hypothesis for the 10 features with smallest p-values".
 Then, knowing the p-values are random variables, we use statistical theory to compute how many mistakes, on average, we will make if we follow this procedure.
-More precisely we commonly find bounds on these rates, meaning that we show that they are smaller than some predetermined value.
+More precisely, we commonly find bounds on these rates, meaning that we show that they are smaller than some predetermined value.
 A>
 A>    As described in the text, we can compute different error rates.
 The FWER tells us the probability of having at least one false positive.
 The FDR is the expected rate of rejected null hypothesis.
 A>